lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 Upon retrieving a new CRED through the processing of a received EDHOC message and following the successful validation of CRED, the peer P stores CRED only if it assesses CRED to also be trusted, and must not store CRED otherwise.

 An exception applies for the two unauthenticated operations described in {{Section D.5 of RFC9528}}, where a trust relationship with an unknown or not-yet-trusted endpoint is established later.
-That is, CRED is verified out-of-band at a later stage, or an EDHOC session key is bound to an identity out-of-band at a later stage.
+In such a case, CRED is verified out-of-band at a later stage, or an EDHOC session key is bound to an identity out-of-band at a later stage.

+When processing a received EDHOC message M that specifies an authentication credential CRED, the peer P can enforce one of the trust policies LEARNING and NO-LEARNING specified in {{sec-policy-learning}} and {{sec-policy-no-learning}}, in order to determine whether to trust CRED.

+Irrespective of the adopted trust policy, P actually uses CRED only if it is determined to be fine to use in the context of the ongoing EDHOC session, also depending on the specific identity of the other peer (see {{Sections 3.5 and D.2 of RFC9528}}).
+If this is not the case, P aborts the EDHOC session with the other peer.

 If P stores CRED, then P will consider CRED as valid and trusted until it possibly becomes invalid, e.g., because it expires or because P gains knowledge that it has been revoked.